 The answer may not lie in AI for the sake of AI.
 It lies in intelligent automation, practical technology that removes repetitive admin, improves visibility, and gives brokers more time to focus on advice, relationships, and deal structuring.

-Across asset finance, investment priorities are already shifting toward practical use cases such as document intake, customer service assistants, and broker/customer portal triage
+Across asset finance, investment priorities are already shifting toward practical use cases such as document intake, customer service assistants, and broker-to-lender collaboration

 intelligent automation